JNRowe/jnrowe.github.io/articles/tips/Instant_web_server.rst

 Bonus
 -----

-Python also comes with a :abbr:`CGI (Common Gateway Interface)`-capable version called ``CGIHTTPServer`` and a :abbr:`XML (Extensible Markup Language)`-:abbr:`RPC (Remote Procedure Call)` server called -- this shouldn't come as a surprise -- ``SimpleXMLRPCServer``.
+Python also comes with a :abbr:`CGI (Common Gateway Interface)`-capable version called ``CGIHTTPServer`` and a |XML|-:abbr:`RPC (Remote Procedure Call)` server called -- this shouldn't come as a surprise -- ``SimpleXMLRPCServer``.
 They're very useful for testing out ideas and concepts without having to set down lots of code.

 .. _nginx: http://nginx.net/
 .. _busybox: http://www.busybox.net/